Victor-Karabin/payback-tech-task/README.md

 Multi modular approach is overhead for simple projects like this.
 But for real project it's preferable in my opinion.

 # Clean Architecture
 There are only data, domain, presentation layers.
-Auxiliary layers is overhead for simple projects like this.
+Auxiliary layers are overhead for simple projects like this.
 A simplified way was chosen.